-- the ongoing monitoring of investee companies by the Investment Manager; and - active engagement with investee companies by the Investment Manager and demonstration of responsible investment in accordance with Jupiter's Responsible Investment Policy.
+- the initial due diligence conducted by the Investment Manager; - the ongoing monitoring of investee companies by the Investment Manager; and - active engagement with investee companies by the Investment Manager and demonstration of responsible investment in accordance with Jupiter's Responsible Investment Policy.

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 This assessment of good governance practices includes consideration of factors including some or all of the following: